Addressing Longstanding Challenges in Cognitive Science with Language Models: Highlights

 \section{Highlights}

-\begin{itemize} \item Large language models (LLMs) offer powerful tools to address persistent challenges in cognitive science. \item We review how LLMs can help to advance cognitive science, from assisting in the formalization of theories and consolidation of measurement taxonomies to serving as generalist, predictive frameworks that move beyond narrowly scoped models, and acknowledge contextual variation. \item The promise of LLMs is contingent on their responsible use; they should complement rather than replace human expertise, mitigating risks such as opacity, bias, or the potential deskilling of researchers. \end{itemize}
+\begin{itemize} \item Language models offer new tools to address longstanding challenges in cognitive science. \item We outline key use cases, from helping reduce research silos, supporting formalization, consolidating measurement taxonomies, enabling integrative modeling frameworks, and capturing contextual variation. \item The promise of language models is contingent on their responsible use; they should complement human expertise and be deployed with safeguards against risks such as oversimplification, opacity, deskilling, and bias. \end{itemize}